ianwesterfield/jeeves/.github/jeeves-agentic.prompt.md

+Updated by Ian Westerfield
+Updated by Ian Westerfield
+Updated by Ian Westerfield
+Updated by Ian Westerfield
+Updated by Ian Westerfield
 # Plan: Jeeves Redesign – Multi-Faceted AI Agentic & Reasoning Engine (REFINED)

 > **Note:** This is the original design document used to plan the Jeeves architecture.
 For current implementation details, see [ARCHITECTURE.md](../ARCHITECTURE.md) and [README.md](../README.md).